game-ci/unity-builder/README.md

       Library-
 ```

-This simple could speed up your build by more than 50%.
+This simple addition could speed up your build by more than 50%.

 ## Complete example